ethibox/ethibox/README.md

 <!-- kubectl apply -f https://raw.githubusercontent.com/ston3o/ethibox/master/ethibox.yaml -->
 <!-- ``` -->

+## Why ?

+- Because internet is centralized and lack of privacy
+- Because it's not easy to self-hosted
+- Because free software ❤︎

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.